trotter-suzuki-mpi/trotter-suzuki-mpi/README.md

   - `gaussian-like_initial_state.cpp`: Time evolution of a particle in a box with a Gaussian-like initial state with closed boundary conditions.
   - `imag_evolution.cpp`: Imaginary time evolution of an exponential initial state with periodic boundary conditions.
   - `sinusoid_initial_state.cpp`: Time evolution of a particle in a box with a sinusoid initial state with periodic boundary conditions.
-  - `two_particles_exponential_initial_state.cpp`: Time evolution of two free particles in a box with periodic boundary conditions.
+  - `groundstate_of_BEC_in_harmonic_pot.cpp`: Imaginary time evolution of a Bose-Einstein Condensate trapped in a harmonic potential.

 **Python and MATLAB Interfaces**